 - Real the Labels: If you’re buying anything canned, boxed, frozen, or packaged in any way, read the ingredient list.
-The ingredient list should be the food you are buying (e.g. Peanut butter should include peanuts, and maybe salt.
-Frozen broccoli should only include broccoli.)
+The ingredient list should be the food you are buying (e.g. Frozen broccoli should contain only broccoli.)
 You don’t need to aim for perfection, but you should be able to read the label.
-Granted, there are some ingredients that you may not be familiar that I would consider to be okay.
+Granted, there are some ingredients that you may not be familiar with that I would consider to be okay.
 On the flip side, there are also some common ingredients to avoid if at all possible, but you don’t have to know every single toxic additive, preservative, or chemical.
-Check out “10 of the Worst Ingredients in Processed Foods.”
+Check out What to Look for In Processed Foods: 10 of the Worst Ingredients

 - What vs. How Many: It’s safe to retire the rule of thumb, “it’s okay if it has five ingredients or less” or avoid it if it has more than five.
 First, “five” is an arbitrary number.
 Secondly, many foods we should avoid have fewer than five.
 It’s not the number of ingredients that matter; it’s the ingredients themselves.
 Thirdly, many good foods contain way more than five ingredients because of spices, herbs, fruits, vegetables, etc. I’ll admit, I like seeing a small list too, but I don’t make decisions based off the quantity.
 Quality over quantity ALL the time!

 Buy in bulk, ONLY when it makes sense